mrismanaziz/Reforestation/README.md

-## Why did the barber win the race?
-He took a short cut.
+## Did you hear about the Mexican train killer?
+He had loco motives